lusend/website-v2/src/pages/faculty/proposal/int.md

 ::: div prose

-Please contact Audrey Hammond, Director of Academic Operations, by [email](mailto:agbeman@liberty.edu) or by phone (434-592-4204), to learn more about the proposal process.
+Please contact Audrey Hammond, Director of Development, by [email](mailto:agbeman@liberty.edu) or by phone (434-592-4204), to learn more about the proposal process.

 LU Send will communicate the proposal’s approval status to the faculty/staff lead.
 Approved proposals will be moved into the trip development process.